MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 `PartyLocalUser` objects are created using the `PartyManager` object.
 They can only be explicitly destroyed by their creators.
-They have no direct object representation on remote [devices](#device), but chat controls and endpoints associated with them will be destroyed if the owning device removes the `PartyLocalUser` or disconnects from the network, gracefully or otherwise.
+While they have no direct object representation on remote [devices](#device), chat controls and endpoints associated with them will be destroyed if the owning device removes the `PartyLocalUser` or disconnects from the network, gracefully or otherwise.

 ### Endpoint